Horseracing Bettors Forum invites new member applications

 Preference will be given to applicants who:

-- Are prepared to commit to assisting the HBF, such as through internal discussion and case-study work, in addition to being available to meet four times a year (usually in London).
+- Are prepared to commit to assisting the HBF, such as through internal. discussion and case-study work, in addition to being available to meet four times a year (currently online, however usually in London).

 All positions with HBF are unpaid, though reasonable travel expenses to official HBF meetings may be claimed by members, by prior agreement.
 This is an opportunity to represent a group that is key to the future prosperity of the sport of horseracing and to further the positive impact HBF is having on behalf of UK horseracing bettors.

-Further information about the activities of the HBF and its remit can be found on its website at https://ukhbf.org/.
+Further information about the activities of the HBF, current members, and its remit can be found on its website at https://ukhbf.org/.

 Notes to editors:

-- The Horseracing Bettors Forum was created in August 2015, with the assistance of the BHA to represent the perceived interests of those who bet upon, or who might bet upon, British horseracing.
+- The Horseracing Bettors Forum was created in August 2015, with the assistance of the BHA to represent the interests of those who bet on British horseracing.
+HBF actively solicit views from punters via the HBF’s annual survey, the results of the survey then allow the forum to prioritise these views which are used to form our annual agenda.

 - The HBF seeks to ensure that those interests are understood and taken into account in relevant decision-making processes, for the good of both bettors and the sport of horseracing in Britain.

-- The HBF consists of nine members – all voluntary and unpaid – who convene roughly once every three months to discuss issues that they feel are relevant to British horseracing punters.
+- The HBF consists of nine members – all voluntary and unpaid – who convene roughly once every three months to discuss issues that they feel are relevant to British horseracing punters and liaise on a daily basis as required .
 While the HBF has no mandatory powers it seeks to influence in accordance with its stated objectives and policies with other industry bodies.